mathildasoda/mathildasoda.github.io/_posts/2024-06-06-senior-thesis.md

 categories: general
 ---

 My senior thesis presentation is below, as you can see I finally managed to find the very nice presentation template that everyone use everywhere - I finally learn to use beamer!

+I'm working on cleaning up the code for this thesis (expect to be done sometimes this summer)

 <iframe src="https://drive.google.com/file/d/1gSqlen7jH0BwOUZYYkShWIzOn3fliFTo/preview" width="100%" height="800" scrollbar=0 view=Fit></iframe>